-The Pursuit runs on unleaded gasoline.
-Liquid propane (LP) gas is required to operate the range, oven, water heater, and furnace: The refrigerator may be powered by either LP gas or electricity.
+The Cruise Master engine runs on unleaded gasoline.
+The Impulse diesel engine runs on diesel fuel.
+Liquid propane (LP) gas is required to operate the range, oven, water heater, and furnace, The refrigerator may be powered by either LP gas or electricity.

 A generator is an optional feature.
-On a gasoline-powered motor home, the generator runs on gasoline from the same automotive fuel tank that supplies the engine.
+On the Cruise Master, the generator runs on gasoline from the same automotive fuel tank that supplies the engine.
+On the Impulse, you may have a generator that runs on LP gas or one that runs on diesel fuel taken from the automotive fuel tank.